-Certain statements in this Annual Report on Form 10-K ("10-K"), or incorporated by reference into this 10-K, are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934 that are made based upon, among other things, our current assumptions, expectations and beliefs concerning future developments and their potential effect on us.
+Certain statements in this Annual Report on Form 10-K ("10-K"), or incorporated by reference into this 10-K, are forwardlooking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934 that are made based upon, among other things, our current assumptions, expectations and beliefs concerning future developments and their potential effect on us.
 These forward-looking statements involve risks, uncertainties and other factors, many of which are outside our control, that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
 In some cases you can identify forward-looking statements where statements are preceded by, followed by or include the words "believes," "expects," "anticipates," "plans," "future," "potential," "probably," "predictions," "continue" or the negative of such terms or similar expressions.
 Forward-looking statements in this 10-K, or incorporated by reference into this 10-K, include, but are not limited to, statements regarding:

-- projected capital expenditures and related funding requirements; - developments, trends and consolidation in the water and wastewater utility industries; - · dividend payment projections; - opportunities for future acquisitions, the success of pending acquisitions and the impact of future acquisitions; - the capacity of our water supplies, water facilities and wastewater facilities; - the impact of geographic diversity on our exposure to unusual weather; - · our capability to pursue timely rate increase requests; - our authority to carry on our business without unduly burdensome restrictions; - our ability to obtain fair market value for condemned assets; - the impact of fines and penalties; - the development of new services and technologies by us or our competitors; - the availability of qualified personnel; - the condition of our assets; - · the impact of legal proceedings; - · general economic conditions; - · acquisition-related costs and synergies; and - the forward-looking statements contained under the heading "Forward-Looking Statements" in the section entitled "Management's Discussion and Analysis" from the portion of our 2007 Annual Report to Shareholders incorporated by reference herein and made a part hereof.
+- projected capital expenditures and related funding requirements; - the availability and cost of capital; - developments, trends and consolidation in the water and wastewater utility industries; - dividend payment projections; - opportunities for future acquisitions, the success of pending acquisitions and the impact of future acquisitions; - the capacity of our water supplies, water facilities and wastewater facilities; - the impact of geographic diversity on our exposure to unusual weather; - the impact of conservation awareness of customers and more efficient plumbing fixtures and appliances on water usage per customer; - our capability to pursue timely rate increase requests; - our authority to carry on our business without unduly burdensome restrictions; - our ability to obtain fair market value for condemned assets; - the impact of fines and penalties; - changes in laws, governmental regulations and policies, including environmental, health and water quality and public utility regulations and policies; - the decisions of governmental and regulatory bodies, including decisions to raise or lower rates; - the development of new services and technologies by us or our competitors; - the availability of qualified personnel; - the condition of our assets; - the impact of legal proceedings; - general economic conditions; - acquisition-related costs and synergies; and - the forward-looking statements contained under the heading "Forward-Looking Statements" in the section entitled "Management's Discussion and Analysis" from the portion of our 2008 Annual Report to Shareholders incorporated by reference herein and made a part hereof.